phenopackets/phenopacket-schema/docs/basics.rst

 ~~~~~~~

 This is typically the individual human (or another organism) that the PhenoPacket is describing.
 In many cases, the individual will
 be a patient or proband of the study.
 This field maps to the FHIR `Patient <https://www.hl7.org/fhir/patient.html>`_ element.
-The element
-is desribed in detail TODO (add appendix), but contains elements that describe attributes such as biological sex, age, or date of birth.
+The PhenoPacket :ref:`Individual` element contains elements that describe attributes such as biological sex, age, or date of birth.

 ~~~~~~~~~~~
 individuals